irvingmike/IRV-API/README.md

 [Instant Runoff Voting Example (1.5 minutes)](https://www.youtube.com/watch?v=_5SLQXNpzsk)

-See wasn't that better?
+See?
+Wasn't that better?
 Short to the point and clear.

 Huh?
 You still want to know more?
 Weirdo.
 But my kind of weirdo!
 * [InstantRunOff.com](http://instantrunoff.com/instant-runoff-home/)
 * [FairVote.org's Ranked Choice Voting](http://www.fairvote.org/rcv#rcvbenefits)

 ## Tips for Using This Guide
-1. With the exception of creating a new voter and logging in, all requests must be accopied by a valid authentication token.
+1. With the exception of creating a new voter and logging in, all requests must be occupied by a valid authentication token.
 Logging in will supply your token.
-These tokens expire after 60 minutes of no access and you will have to login again to get a new token.
+These tokens expire after 60 minutes of no access, and you will have to login again to get a new token.
-1. All parameters must be supplied, those marked optional can be empty.
+1. All parameters must be supplied.
+Those marked optional can be empty.
 1. If a body is specified it is required for the action.

 ## Bad Authentication Token Result